cthurau/pymf/README.md

 ## PyMF - Python Matrix Factorization Module

 ### What is PyMF?
-Python Matrix Factorization (PyMF) is a module for several constrained/unconstrained matrix factorization (and related) methods (for a brief introduction to factorization of gigantric matrices have a look at a <a href="https://sites.google.com/site/factorizinggiganticmatrices/">tutorial</a> we gave at ECML-PKDD 2011).
-The module is early alpha and not very well tested on all platforms.
-It is known to work well on Archlinux, and Ubuntu running Python 2.
-Windows and Mac should be fine too.
-If you find any bugs please send an e-mail to cthurau@gmail.com.
-Please note that it requires cvxopt, and numpy and scipy.
+Python Matrix Factorization (PyMF) is a module for several constrained/unconstrained matrix factorization (and related) methods for both sparse and dense matrrices (for a brief introduction to factorization of gigantric matrices have a look at a <a href="https://sites.google.com/site/factorizinggiganticmatrices/">tutorial</a> we gave at ECML-PKDD 2011).
+It requires cvxopt, numpy, and scipy.

 PyMF currently includes the following methods:

-* Non-negative matrix factorization (NMF)
+* Non-negative matrix factorization (NMF) [three different optimizations used]
 * Convex non-negative matrix factorization (CNMF)
 * Semi non-negative matrix factorization (SNMF)
 * Archetypal analysis (AA)
-* Simplex volume maximization (SiVM)
+* Simplex volume maximization (SiVM) [and SiVM for CUR, GSAT, ... ]
 * Convex-hull non-negative matrix factorization (CHNMF)
 * Binary matrix factorization (BNMF)
 * Singular value decomposition (SVD)
 * Principal component analysis (PCA)
 * K-means clustering (Kmeans)
+* C-means clustering (Cmeans)
 * CUR decomposition (CUR)
 * Compaxt matrix decomposition (CMD)